-- 2. The completion of the NBTS certificate in Theological Studies or Church Leadership with a GPA of at least 3.0. - Official transcript(s) of all undergraduate and graduate work pursued to date are required; - · Complete Application Form with \$50 non- refundable application fee; - Three letters of recommendation, one of which must be a recommendation from the applicant's pastor; - · Complete a statement of purpose following the instructions on the application; - Completed background check release form and \$25 processing fee (International students are exempt);
+- 2. The completion of the NBTS certificate in Theological Studies or Church Leadership with a grade average of B or better. - Official transcript(s) of all undergraduate and graduate work pursued to date are required; - · Complete Application Form with \$50 non- refundable application fee; - Three letters of recommendation, one of which must be a recommendation from the applicant's pastor; - · Complete a statement of purpose following the instructions on the application; - Completed background check release form and \$25 processing fee (International students are exempt);